If you're reading my book

 Q: When can I next join a group?

-A: The next group will begin on Monday 13th May 2024
+A: The next group session is on Monday 13th April 2026

 Q: When will seminars happen for this group?